Town of Wheaton, Wisconsin

 More information on this topic and the changes between the 2000 Census and the 2010 Census can be found in the section for our Census-to-Census Observations ... (see below).

 Using the population (2,701 people) and land area (54.4 square miles [140.8 km²]) values from the 2010 Census, Wheaton had a population density of 49.26 people per square mile [19.02 people/km²].

 In comparison, the 2000 Census shows Wheaton had a population of 2,366 people and a land area of 54.8 square miles [142 km²].
 This gives a population density of 42.81 people per square mile [16.53 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Wheaton.
-You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
-More information about the changes can be found in the section Census-to-Census Observations ... (see below).
+NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Wheaton.
+You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
+More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).